What is Content Marketing Software?

 Page-level engagement analytics: For a granular look at content performance.

 Most content marketing tools do not cover the entire content lifecycle.
-Therefore, it's important to explore how a content marketing tool will fit into your stack.
+Therefore, it's important to explore how a content marketing tool will fit into your tech stack.

 Content marketing platforms commonly integrate with content management systems, social media management tools, marketing automation software, email marketing software, CRM systems, social media platforms, and/or third-party analytics software such as A/B testing, social media analytics, and web analytics tools.